Somnotate: An accurate, robust, and flexible sleep stage classifier for the experimentalist

-Brodersen PJN., Alfonsa H., Krone LB., Blanco-Duque C., Fisk AS., Flaherty SJ., Guillaumin MCC., Huang Y-G., Kahn MC., McKillop LE., Milinski L., Taylor L., Thomas CW., Yamagata T., Vyazovskiy VV., Akerman CJ.
+Brodersen PJN., Alfonsa H., Krone LB., Duque CB., Fisk AS., Flaherty SJ., Guillaumin MCC., Huang Y-G., Kahn MC., McKillop LE., Milinski L., Taylor L., Thomas CW., Yamagata T., Foster RG., Vyazovskiy VV., Akerman CJ.

 AbstractManual sleep stage annotation is a time-consuming but often essential step in the analysis of sleep data.
-To address this bottleneck several algorithms have been proposed that automate this process, reporting performance levels that are on par with manual annotation according to measures of inter-rater agreement.
-Here we first demonstrate that inter-rater agreement can provide a biased and imprecise measure of annotation quality.
-We therefore develop a principled framework for assessing performance against a consensus annotation derived from multiple experienced sleep researchers.
-We then construct a new sleep stage classifier that combines automated feature extraction using linear discriminant analysis with inference based on vigilance state-dependent contextual information using a hidden Markov model.
-This produces automated annotation accuracies that exceed expert performance on rodent electrophysiological data.
-Furthermore, our classifier is shown to be robust to errors in the training data, robust to experimental manipulations, and compatible with different recording configurations.
-Finally, we demonstrate that the classifier identifies both successful and failed attempts to transition between vigilance states, which may offer new insights into the occurrence of short awake periods between REM and NREM sleep.
+To address this bottleneck we need automated approaches that exhibit high levels of performance, are robust under different experimental conditions, are accessible, and meet the specific needs of sleep scientists.
+Here we develop an unbiased framework for assessing automated performance against a consensus derived from multiple experienced researchers.
+We then construct a new sleep stage classifier that combines automated feature extraction using linear discriminant analysis, with inference based on vigilance state-dependent contextual information using a hidden Markov model.
+This produces annotation accuracies that exceed expert performance on rodent electrophysiological data.
+We demonstrate that the classifier is robust to errors in the training data, compatible with different recording configurations, and maintains high performance during experimental interventions including sleep deprivation and optogenetic manipulations.
+Finally, the classifier quantifies and reports its certainty, which can be leveraged to identify ambiguous epochs for further examination.
+Ambiguous epochs are shown to include unsuccessful transitions between vigilance states, which may offer new insight into the mechanisms underlying sleep-wake dynamics.
 We call our classifier ‘Somnotate’ and make an implementation available to the neuroscience community.